Biden approves military airdrops of aid into Gaza after chaotic encounter left more than 100 dead

 “We need to coordinate our actions to avoid an escalation, and this regard we fully support the U.S. mediation efforts,” she said.

-Associated Press writers Colleen Barry in Milan and Seung Min Kim contributed reporting.
+Associated Press writers Colleen Barry in Milan, Seung Min Kim and Ellen Knickmeyer contributed reporting.

 Credit: AP